-a.
-Surface:

-1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+- a.
+Surface: - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

-2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+Not applicable.
+This is a non-project proposal. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Not applicable.
+This is a non-project proposal. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.

-4) Will the proposal require surface water withdrawals or diversions?
+Not applicable.
+This is a non-project proposal. - 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.

-5) Does the proposal lie within a 100-year floodplain?
+Not applicable.
+This is a non-project proposal. - Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
+Not applieable.
+This is a non-project proposal.

 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.

-b.
-Ground:
+Not applicable.
+This is a non-project proposal

-1) Will ground water be withdrawn, or will water be discharged to ground water?
-Give general description, purpose, and approximate quantities if
+- b.
+Ground: - 1) Will ground water be withdrawn, or will water be discharged to ground water?
+Give general description, purpose, and approximate quantities if known.